 BSc (Cardiff) PGDip (Leeds) BA MTh (Brunel) PhD (London)

-Born into a Christian family, Julie first studied Biochemistry, before qualifying and working as a dietician in the NHS.
-Having come to LST to study theology, she completed her doctoral studies in 2003.
-Her particular interests are the use of the OT in the NT, the intertestamental period, the Gospels and Acts.
+Born into a Christian family, Julie first studied Biochemistry, before qualifying and working as a dietitian in the NHS.
+Having come to LST to study theology, she completed her doctoral studies at King’s College, London in 2003.
+Her particular interests are in the use of the OT in the NT, Second Temple Judaism and the Gospels and Acts.